nestauk/ai_research/reports/pres_strassb/PITCHME.md

 ### Potential risks of AI privatization

-- potential homogenisation of public and private research spheres
+- potential homogenization of public and private research spheres
 - potential neglect of long-term negative social externalities
 - steering of the trajectory towards "de-democratization" of AI due to focus on data and resource-hungry techniques rather than promotion of "leaner" approaches
 - Worker displacement without productivity growth